ggkasman/NEAT_pytorch/README.md

 ## Project Overview

-This repository contains the Python implementation of **NEAT** (Neural Enhanced Additive Transformation), including toy examples and a hyperparameter search implementation.
+This repository contains the Python implementation of **NEAT**, including toy examples and a hyperparameter search implementation.
 The purpose of this project is to replicate and enhance the models described in the paper, allowing for flexible distributional regression.

 The folder includes:
 - **Toy Examples**: Simple examples to demonstrate the functionality of the models.